 Gods of Destruction have strict responsibilities.
 They must pave the way for new life to be born, and protect the universe from extreme threats.
 They must also train with their attendants to ensure that they remain strong, and make sure to use their power wisely.

-Universal Destroyer.
-Reduce the Ki Point Cost of all Attacking Maneuvers and Magical Abilities by -1/2 after all other reductions.
-If an Opponent does not possess the God Ki Aspect, increase your Combat Rolls by +2(T) against that Opponent.
+-[Passive]: Halve the Ki Point Cost of all Attacking Maneuvers and Unique Abilities after all other reductions.

-Increase the Dice Score for all Skill Checks for the Intimidation Skill by +1d4 and the Dice Score for all Skill Checks that use your Personality Modifier by +2.
+-[Passive]: Increase the Dice Score for all Skill Checks for the Intimidation Skill by 1d6 and the Dice Score for all Skill Checks that use your Personality Score by 2.

-Perks of the Destroyer.
-Gain the Destruction Garb (detailed below), the Heavenly Training and Destruction Training Talents, access to the Hakai Magical Ability, an Earring of the Destroyer (detailed below) and gain +20 Base Points to make a Base.
+-[Passive]: Gain the Destruction Garb (detailed below), access to the Hakai Unique Ability, an Earring of the Destroyer (detailed below), and gain 20 Dev Points to make a Base.
 This Base is isolated from the remainder of the universe on a small planet.

-Angel Tutor.
-You gain access to a Minion known as an Angel Minion.
-Angel Minions are not created through the Minion Creation rules, have 5 Skill Ranks in up to 4 Skills of your choice, 2 Skill Ranks in all remaining Skills and all of their Attribute Scores are 32 but they do not possess any Talents.
-The Angel Minions base Tier of Power is permanently +1 higher than yours, even if you would increase your own.
-Angel Minions possess every Magical Ability in the Spellbook and all Advancements (except Instant Transmission).
-An Angel Minion cannot enter a Combat Encounter and automatically avoids all Attacking Maneuvers and the effects of all Magical Abilities that target them.
-Additionally, Angel Minions cannot suffer Negative Combat Conditions, effects of the Battle Environment or Battle Weather and are permanently in the Perfected Ultra Instinct Transformation (with all Masteries).
+-[Passive]: You gain access to a Special Minion known as an Angel Minion.
+Angel Minions are not created through the Minion Creation rules, have 5 Skill Ranks in up to 4 Skills of your choice, 2 Skill Ranks in all remaining Skills, and all of their Attribute Scores are 26 but they do not possess any Talents.
+The Angel Minion’s base Tier of Power is 8.
+Angel Minions possess every Unique Ability and all Advancements (except Instant Transmission and Kai Kai).
+An Angel Minion cannot enter a Combat Encounter, and automatically avoids all Attacking Maneuvers and succeeds at the Clashes for the effects of all Unique Abilities that target them.
+Angel Minions cannot suffer from Combat Conditions, effects of the Battle Environment, or Battle Weather, and are permanently in the Ultra Instinct “Complete” Transformation (with all Masteries).
 Your ARC controls your Angel Minion, but outside of a Combat Encounter, you may request them to:

 If a God of Destruction is replaced, the new God of Destruction gains their Angel Minion instead.